 Maryland Probation Before Judgment

 Under Maryland law, probation before judgment (PBJ) refers to a defendant being placed on probation before a judgment has been entered in their case.
 This means that the individual has not been found guilty of the crime with which they have been charged.
 Probation before judgment can serve as a great benefit for people who are charged with DUI in the state of Maryland.
 The defendant will have the ability to answer truthfully that they have never been convicted of a crime on any job application, and their automobile insurance rates will probably not increase.
-An experienced Maryland DUI attorney with a history of seeking out Maryland probation before judgment as an option for their clients will be able to help you explore this opportunity should you find yourself facing a DUI charge.
-Here is more in-depth information on DUI penalties in Maryland.
+An experienced Maryland DUI attorney with a history of seeking out PBJ as an option for their clients will be able to help you explore this opportunity should you find yourself facing a DUI charge.

-Probation before judgment is available in the following situations:
+Probation before judgment in Maryland is available in the following situations:

 - A first time DWI or DUI offense, or in a situation where you have not had a PBJ or conviction for DUI/DWI in the past ten years;

-- When an individual has violated Maryland’s controlled dangerous substance laws for the first time;
+- When an individual has violated the state’s controlled dangerous substance laws for the first time;

 - For first time charges of certain misdemeanor or felony violations under Maryland law; and